-College applications have transitioned from pen and paper to online forms, making them easier to fill out and less likely to get lost.
+College applications have transitioned from pen and paper to online forms, making them easier to fill out and less likely to get lost in the process.
 But many students find themselves confused about which application platform to use.
-To help you find the application of your dreams, here’s a closer look at the Common, Coalition, and Cappex Applications.
+To help you find the application that works for you, here’s a closer look at the Common Application, the Coalition Application, and the Cappex Application.

 Related: Top 10 College Admission Mistakes

 The Common Application has its name for a reason: over 750 schools accept it across 20 different countries.
 The application platform is free, but most colleges and universities still charge an application fee, though this can usually be waived.
 The Common App was created specifically to allow students the ease of only having to fill out one main application that can be used for many schools.
 The Common App is easy to use.
 There’s advice for each part of the application located right on their web page, and there are video tutorials for each section.
 For applicants who check their phone every hour, on the hour, there’s also a companion mobile app (Common App onTrack) available for iOS and Android.
 The app lets you track your application status, set reminders, and organize recommenders.
 Organized students who enjoy flexibility in how they fill out an application will find the setup of the Common Application is perfect for them.
 Keeping track of your application progress is easy; each section or subsection gets checked off once it’s complete.

 Even though you’re organized, though, it doesn’t mean your colleges are.
 There’s a specific area for each school’s writing supplement that the Common Application uses to label what’s required of that school.
 Only some colleges choose to put the essays there, while others spread out essays among other questions, which can be frustrating for some applicants.
 The Common Application also has a financial aid section meant to help you understand how to afford college.
 This can connect you to financial aid information that is specific to each college you’re applying to.
 There’s a lot of information, so students looking for any form of aid should definitely check it out.